Prosecutors call for Felicity Huffman to spend a month in jail

 "In the context of this case, neither probation nor home confinement (in a large home in the Hollywood Hills with an infinity pool) would constitute meaningful punishment or deter others from committing similar crimes," the prosecutors wrote.

-They added that Huffman's "efforts weren't driven by need or desperation, but by a sense of entitlement, or at least moral cluelessness, facilitated by wealth and insularity," they said.
+They added that Huffman's "efforts weren't driven by need or desperation, but by a sense of entitlement, or at least moral cluelessness, facilitated by wealth and insularity."

 "Millions of parents send their kids to college every year.
 But they don't buy fake SAT scores and joke about it ("Ruh Ro!") along the way," they added, referring to an email Huffman wrote in 2017.

+The FBI's 10-month investigation into the college cheating scheme, code-named Operation Varsity Blues, also ensnared "Full House" actress Lori Loughlin.
+She has pleaded not guilty.
+The probe resulted in some 50 people being charged, including the scam's alleged mastermind, William Rick Singer.

+The first person sentenced in the scheme, Stanford University's former sailing coach, received just one day behind bars.

-In response, Huffman's attorneys requested the judge sentence her to a one-year term of probation and 250 hours of community service.
-She would also pay the $20,000 fine called for in her guilty plea.
+In response to the prosecutors' filing, Huffman's attorneys requested the judge sentence her to a one-year term of probation and 250 hours of community service.
+She would also pay the $20,000 fine called for in her guilty plea, they said.

 The 161-page sentencing memorandum includes 27 letters of support, including a letter from the actress herself, as well as her husband, Oscar-nominated actor William H. Macy, and her "Desperate" co-star Eva Longoria.